 - Regulation of multitherapy resistance and creation of a road-map for sensitization of treatment resistant glioblastoma cells

 - Candidate drugs for the treatment of malignant glioma

 - Molecular studies of growth and carcinogenesis in the thyroid gland

-Read our most recent paper Origin of the U87MG glioma cell line: Good news and bad news, in Science Translational Medicine:
+Read our paper Origin of the U87MG glioma cell line: Good news and bad news, in Science Translational Medicine:

 Origin of the U87MG glioma cell line: Good news and bad news (on-line, full text)